Summary

 Notable Quotes

-"We were spending that time defending the meaning of words rather than discussing the content of the work."
+"We were spending time defending the meaning of words rather than discussing the content of the work."

-"Words are how we express our values and philosophies."
+"Words are how we express our values, our philosophies, why we do what we do as designers and researchers."

-"It's not about the diagram.
-It's about the dialogue."
+"It’s not about the diagram, it’s about the dialogue."

 More Videos